MayaFlux/MayaFlux/docs/Tutorials/SculptingData.md

 This flow is designed for **full-file playback**:
 - Load the entire file into a Container
 - route it through buffers
-- add effects (processes, general purpose)
+- add general purpose processes
 - play to speakers (RtAudio backend via SubsystemManagers)

 Clean.
 Direct.
 No timing control.